scuzzydude/asimov/asimov.md

 Everybody stepped up.
 Hakeem didn't have a side-kick, he had a team of heroes.
 Kevin, should have done your market research, there was already an American Mad Max by way of Florida.
 Vernon Maxwell was almost exactly the kind of player Michael Jordan was, except without all the vanity.
 Nope, Vernon wasn't vain, instead, he was bat-shit crazy.
 Sam Cassell, the Rookie, owning the offense, making the Knicks look the fool.
 Before he was Big-Shot Bob with seven rings, Robert Horry with the tomahawk jam and relentless D on the biggest stage.
 Other games it was Carl Herrera, Mario Ellie or Kenny Smith.
 It was as Hakeem got to the locker room early, choose a random teammate, and sprinkled a little dream dust on their uniform before the game.

-The Rockets won game 7 of the finals at home and brought the city of Houston it's first major sports championship.
+The Rockets won game 7 of the finals at home and brought the city of Houston its first major sports championship.
 We Believed It.
 It was true.

 What came next?
 It's a travesty of history, that the Rockets championship repeat came sandwiched in between Michael Jordan's double three-peat.
 I want to write about the second run, but another 20,000 words about basketball might be too much.
 It is the greatest sports story ever, and has so many tangents and connections, I don't want to try to condense the glory.
 When there is a scoot for the Houston Rockets, that story will be my first contribution to the scoot-chain.